Skip to main content

 • Focusing on activities they find interesting for long periods of time

-As a manager, it is your responsibility to ensure that staff members have a thorough understanding of how creativity is expressed for the ages of the children they serve.
-If you want a more in-depth description of how creativity is expressed across the age continuum, refer to the direct care tracks for this course.
+As a Program Manager, it is your responsibility to ensure that staff members have a thorough understanding of how creativity is expressed for the ages of the children and youth they serve.
+The following video shows a few ways infants, toddlers, preschoolers and school-agers engage in creativity.
+For more in-depth descriptions of how creativity is expressed across the age continuum, refer to the direct care tracks for this course.

 Culturally Responsive Creative Experiences